 K8 had found their main target group.

-“Other workshop participants mocked our save-the-world mentality, but it only energized us”, Arnesen says.
+“Other workshop participants mocked our save-the-world mentality, but it only energized us,” Arnesen says.

 The IKEA hack

 That most great ideas are born on restaurant napkins or in your sleep is certainly true for SunBell.
 The solar lamp project had been on the back burner for a while.
 Andresen woke up one night and hurried into the kitchen.
-He took a small promotional LED torch he had given his wife, an Ikea plastic cup, a lid from a box of nuts and some tape doubling as a solar panel, and built the first iteration of what was to become the SunBell with all its functionality.
+He took a small promotional LED torch he had given his wife, an Ikea plastic cup, a lid from a box of nuts and some tape doubling as a solar panel, and built the prototype of what was to become the SunBell with all its functionality.

-Andresen showed the Ikea hack to his talented rookie colleague Olivier Butstraen who had recently been hired for a trial period at the company.
+Andresen showed the Ikea hack to his talented rookie colleague Olivier Butstraen, who had recently been hired for a trial period at the company.
 They both knew they were onto something, and between 2009 and 2014 K8 invested thousands of hours in what would become Bright’s baseline product portfolio.

 “It was just beautiful.
 Every function was tailored to a specific look.
 It looked like a friendly giraffe with a lamp head making it look inquisitive and sympathetic.
 I loved it!”
 Bye says.

 The lamp could create light “anywhere” – as a ceiling lamp, reading lamp or flashlight.
-It could charge mobile phones, was easy to maintain and protect, simple to transport and store in warehouses.
+It could charge mobile phones, was easy to maintain and protect, and simple to transport and store in warehouses.
 It encompassed the hope that renewable technology could contribute to replacing fossil fuel and reduce climate pressures.

 “Let’s take this thing to America!”, Bye declared at the party.